jxchen01/jxchen01.github.io/_posts/2016-05-31-Think-About-Deep-Learning.md

 I don't have too much experience in deep reinforcement learning (DRL).
 To my understanding, this is a more general deep learning algorithm, but relatively less tailored for specific computer vision problems.

-Here is an awesome introduction to DRL: [link](https://www.nervanasys.com/demystifying-deep-reinforcement-learning/).
-Several additional sources can be found in the external links in this post.

 DRL is attracting more and more attentions nowadays.
 It is probably due to the success of DeepMind (AlphaGo).
 One key algorithm is the so-called Deep Q-Learning.
 Some implementations can be found at [link1](https://github.com/tambetm/DeepMind-Atari-Deep-Q-Learner), [link2](https://github.com/SeanNaren/TorchQLearningExample), [link3](https://github.com/kuz/DeepMind-Atari-Deep-Q-Learner), and [link4](https://github.com/iassael/torch-bootstrapped-dqn).

-A very interesting work published recently is to use Deep Q-learning to accelerate the training of CNN ([paper](http://arxiv.org/abs/1606.01467)).
+Jump Start:

+* Essential Idea of DRL: [(link)](https://www.nervanasys.com/demystifying-deep-reinforcement-learning/).
+Several additional sources can be found in the external links in this awesome post.
+* High-level description of each key component in DRL: Andrej Karpathy's blog [(link)](http://karpathy.github.io/2016/05/31/rl/)
+* Complete Introduction: John Schulman's course [(link)](http://rll.berkeley.edu/deeprlcourse/#syllabus)

 More resources:

-* A post from Andrej Karpathy, [link](http://karpathy.github.io/2016/05/31/rl/)
+* A very interesting work published recently is to use Deep Q-learning to accelerate the training of CNN ([paper](http://arxiv.org/abs/1606.01467)).

 * The most recent tutorial [(link)](http://icml.cc/2016/tutorials/deep_rl_tutorial.pdf) on ICML 2016.
+(Note: Really inspiring!)

 ## Papers to read